SpencerLabAQ/AIPT/README.md

 ```bash
 python fit.py &> logs/fit.py
 ```
 and removing the [results/models/](./results/models/) folder.
-Otherwise, the provided checkpoints will be used to perform the evaluation.
+Otherwise, the provided checkpoints will be used to perform the evaluation avoiding to run the training from scratch.

 #### Running